-Pilot: There is no accidental death or dismemberment coverage or life insurance available to the pilot under an aircraft policy.
-Some of the broader policies may include some immediate medical expenses for the pilot;
+Pilot: Other than COPA, there is no accidental death or dismemberment coverage or life insurance available to the pilot under an aircraft policy.
+COPA is the only insurance plan that offers AD&D as an option;

 Aircraft Configuration: Coverage could be denied if the aircraft’s undercarriage configuration is different than originally quoted or indicated on the policy.
 For example, your original application declared that your aircraft was operating on wheels, but three months into the policy you install floats.
 If you forget to advise the Insurance Company, you may not have coverage if your aircraft has an accident on floats;